bmunzenb/feed-buddy/README.md

 ```

 ## Executing
-The distribution zip file contains scripts in the `bin` directory.
+The distribution archive files contain scripts in the `bin` directory.
 Execute the one that is appropriate for your platform.

 The following parameters are supported: